sameedmohsin28/Portfolio-Sameed/README.md

 ### Deployment

-You can deploy this project using:
+You can deploy this project using GitHub pages.

 <!--
 Example: